wang-chen/SubT/README.md

 # ROS bag launchfile

-To use this function, you have to put this repo to your ROS workplace, e.g.,
+To use this function, you have to put this repo to your ROS workplace and compile, e.g.,

       cd ~/catkin_ws/src
       git clone https://github.com/wang-chen/SubT.git